LostInBrittany/lets-dive-into-kubernetes-operator-creation/gopher-operator/README.md

 #### Operator who monitors GopherAPI Objects

+Before running this operator, we need to deploy in the cluster the CRD for the Gopher API (`/manifests/gopher-api-crd.yaml`).

+Then we can deploy Gopher API CRs (like the one in `/manifests/gopher-api-cr.yaml`).

 ```typescript
 import Operator, { ResourceEventType }  from './operator.js';
 import { KubernetesObject } from '@kubernetes/client-node';